-Additionally, student athletes will not lose their National Collegiate Athletic Association (NCAA) eligibility as a result of this decision.
+Please note that student athletes did not lose their National Collegiate Athletic Association (NCAA) eligibility as a result of these decisions.
 Per current NCAA rules, student-athletes do not use a season of eligibility if their team does not compete during the traditional sports season.
-Therefore, no UNE student-athlete will use a season of eligibility during the fall semester.
+Therefore, no UNE student-athlete used a season of eligibility during any season in which their team does not complete.

-Please note that the decision does not affect the process of required pre-participation forms and documentation.
-All student-athletes are required to complete the necessary NCAA Compliance/Athletic Training/Sports Information elements prior to engaging in sport-related activities.
+However, these decisions do not affect the process of required pre-participation forms and documentation.
+All student-athletes are required to complete the necessary NCAA Compliance/Athletic Training/Sports Information elements prior to engaging in sportrelated activities.

 Also note that because preseason for fall sports was canceled, all student-athletes returned to campus with the general student population.
-Because winter sport competition is suspended for the fall semester, all student-athletes will leave campus at the same time as the general student population in November.
+Because winter sport competition was suspended for the fall semester, all student-athletes left campus at the same time as the general student population in November.
 (See Section I. A for more information about modifications to UNE's academic calendar for 2020-21.)